HexHive/RetroWrite-Tutorial/02-coverage_fuzzing/README.md

 ## Downstore and Build AFL++

-The installation from the 01-native-fuzzing step should setup correctly tools needed for this part.
+The installation from the 01-native-fuzzing step should correctly set up the tools needed for this part.

 In case you didn't run the script during 01-native-fuzzing phase, you can run the following script:
 **Script to run**: [TUTORIAL_REPO_DIR/setup.sh](../setup.sh)